 Luke concentrated on business matters exclusively until 1833, when his sons Nathan and Adam and his nephew Henry Savard moved to Manhattan to attend college.
 Having young men in the house forced him back out into company, where he soon became involved in the abolitionist movement.
 He had a twenty-year correspondence with William Lloyd Garrison and contributed time and considerable resources to the publication of The Liberator.
 In May of 1837 he opened his home to four ladies who came to the city to participate in the first Anti-Slavery Convention of American Women.
-Three of his houseguests were strangers, and the fourth was a distant relative, sister-in-law to his own half-sister Birdie.
-Luke, his half-sister Hannah and Jennet first made the acquaintance of Rachel Livingston in New Orleans in the last months of the War of 1812.
+Three of his house guests were strangers, and the fourth was a distant relative, sister-in-law to his own half-sister Birdie.
+Luke and Jennet, traveling with Luke’s half-sister Hannah, first made the acquaintance of Rachel Livingston in New Orleans in the last months of the War of 1812.
 In 1815 Rachel married Charles Wells, a prominent Quaker merchant of Boston.
 She was widowed in 1835 and gave her time over to the abolitionist and suffrage movements.

 Despite the fifteen year difference in age, Luke and Rachel were drawn together by their common history and devotion to worthy causes.
 They married in the fall of 1837 and often hosted family members for long stays.
 The family still speaks of a dinner given for no less than fifty-five of the wider Bonner clan on the occasion of the youngest of his children’s graduation from law school.

 Luke was 83 when his heart failed.
 He died peacefully with his wife and seven of his children and grandchildren in attendance.
 He was preceded in death by his father, Nathaniel Bonner, his mother, Giselle Somerville Lacoeur, his step-mother Elizabeth Middleton Bonner, his first wife, Jennet Scott Bonner, by his sister Birdie and brothers-in-law Henry Savard and Simon Ballentyne.
 He is survived by his second wife, Rachel, by his half-siblings Hannah, Lily, Daniel, Gabriel with spouses and children, and his own children Nathan, Adam, Mariah, Isabel and Alasdair with their spouses, by eight grandchildren and numerous nieces, nephews, and friends.